SamGree/Love-Quiz/README.md

   <https://www.trivianerd.com/topic/nature-trivia>
   - The background image was from a free resources website, but I just resized the image because was too large.
   <https://stock.adobe.com/search?k=%22nature+scene%22&asset_id=721959596>

+## Update on Project information
+- I want to acknowledge that the initial documentation for this project was lacking in certain areas.
+Specifically, there was insufficient information provided about the origins and sources of the code.
+I apologize for any confusion this may have caused.
+- I have updated the Credits section, to show and provide additional information about the contributions and sources used in this project.
+- line 237 (js), my timer function which was not working.
+ChatGPT picked up that I was using setInterval() wrong and corrected me,
+- In the form where I had an extra div closing tag element , and ChatGPT corrected me by removing the element, because the element already had closing tag right after the form element in line 29 (HTML).

+- Instructions on how to build the quiz including codes, were in taken from this tutorial <https://www.youtube.com/watch?v=PBcqGxrr9g8>
+- Thank you for your understanding and patience.